 Here’s my beef.
 If you speak to any primary or secondary care doctor, you’ll find they are very well aware of the conundrum when faced with a patient who presents with vague and odd symptoms and negative tests.
 Almost all will say they don’t need reminding that it might be an oddity.
 They will definitely accept that some conditions are more difficult to diagnose than others and if you think that there are over 200 different types of cancer and literally thousands of conditions out there, you can see they have a really difficult job.
 Let’s be realistic, very few people are going to be diagnosed with Neuroendocrine Cancer at their very first visit to a doctor.
 The same could be said for the majority of cancers and many other illnesses.
 Why, therefore, do we keep harking on about this fact?
 NET Cancer is much more likely to be diagnosed at secondary care and we should be equally or even more focussed at that level.
 Don’t quote patient surveys to me, they are also fundamentally flawed both in terms of numbers of participants and the source of the participants.

 I also know that many people (including patients) are both confused and incredulous at the NET communities use of this out of date and single issue awareness message.
 For example, we need our awareness to cover the whole spectrum of being diagnosed and then living with Neuroendocrine Cancer.
 We share so many issues with many cancer patients in the challenges of living with a long-term condition.
-This is not special or unique.
+This is not special, not unique. and it certainly isn’t a rare occurrence.
 Key facts continually missed and continually ignored by the ‘zebra posse’ (perhaps intentionally), is that this disease of ours is no longer rare, diagnosis is improving, both of which are now well documented.
-The ‘zebra posse’ will ensure that quite ridiculous pictures of zebras, zebra patterned clothing and jewellery all take precedence over genuine patient concerns on Facebook forums (one of the reasons I left them).
+The ‘zebra posse’ will ensure that quite ridiculous pictures of zebras, zebra patterned clothing and jewellery all take precedence over genuine patient concerns on Facebook forums, i.e. it is hindering proper support for NET patients.
+As one well known NET patient said, “unfortunately the community has become too cute with the icon”.
+He’s right, it is really holding us back.

 Finally, I think the patient has a big part to play in diagnosis.
 Thanks to the internet and the stellar rise of social media, many patients are now much more savvy and are presenting to doctors and specialists with lists of their symptoms and a diary.
 Some will even have already compiled a list of questions to ask and have their own suggestions about what might be wrong with them.
 Others may take an advocate with them.
 Add in better diagnostic testing and greater access to it (including via primary care), then I think there are positive times ahead for the earlier diagnosis of Neuroendocrine Cancer.
 You might say it’s a bit of a dark horse.